How to Fix a Slow Metabolism

 Cravings and hunger

 Dark pigment in different folds of the body

 There are actually many causes of having high insulin.
 As we talked about earlier, insulin is the body's response to high blood sugar.
 It may be fairly obvious then that diets high in sugar and regular snacking of foods high in sugar will cause insulin levels to rise.
 These foods can be something less obvious like bread, or more obvious like a candy bar or soda.
 When this sugar is eaten and released into the blood, the body responds with insulin.

 What many people don’t understand however is that sugar is not the only thing that triggers insulin release.
 Protein and hormones like estrogen can also have a stimulating effect on insulin in the body.

-Estrogen is the female sex hormone; it's what makes a woman a woman and not a man.
+Estrogen is the female sex hormone.
+It's what makes a woman a woman and not a man.
 It’s responsible for regulating a woman's monthly cycles, but also has a regulatory effect on insulin.
-If unbalanced, estrogen can cause insulin to remain high for long periods of times, or spike from high to low on a regular basis.
+If unbalanced, estrogen can cause insulin to remain high for long periods of times, or to spike from high to low on a regular basis.